 Individual Retirement Accounts

 There are numerous ways to financially support Sterling College.
-Here are eight of the most common:
+Here are some of the most common:

 - Give securely online.